The Snowling Queen

 TAM: Dear, thou’rt entwined

-To make such a bold play when met
+To make so bold a play when met

 By guests from without the grove, come